View Transitions API: Smooth DOM Animations in JavaScript

 });

-The callback runs synchronously first, then returns a promise.
+The callback runs synchronously first and returns a promise.
 When the promise resolves, the browser starts the transition on the next frame.
 If you return nothing (or undefined), the transition starts immediately after the callback finishes.
+This means you can use async work inside the callback — fetch content, then update the DOM, and the browser waits for the promise before animating.

 const transition = document.startViewTransition(() => {